DeepaliDPatel/DeepaliDPatel.github.io/README.md

 Some of my Projects:

-1. [Statistical classification of human voices] (https://deepalidpatel.github.io/Statistical-analysis-of-human-Voices/)
+[1.
+Statistical classification of human voices] (https://deepalidpatel.github.io/Statistical-analysis-of-human-Voices/)
    - Identify human voices based on acoustic properties of voice and speech in Python and R
    - Pre-processed dataset by acoustic analysis in python and R with an analyzed frequency of 0hz-280hz
    - Used correlation plots and converted data into actionable insights by predicting measures and performing